sergio-matos-tech/java-fundamentals/README.md

 # Java Fundamentals

-This repository contains my notes, exercises, and mini-projects developed during the **"Java COMPLETO: Programação Orientada a Objetos + Projetos"** course by [Professor Nélio Alves](https://www.udemy.com/user/nelio-alves/) on [Udemy](https://www.udemy.com/course/java-curso-completo/).
+This repository contains my notes, exercises, and mini-projects developed during the **"Java COMPLETO: Programação Orientada a Objetos + Projetos"** course by [Professor Nélio Alves](https://www.udemy.com/user/nelio-alves/) on [Udemy](https://www.udemy.com/course/java-curso-completo/) and **Maratona Java** [Maratona Java](https://www.youtube.com/playlist?list=PL62G310vn6nFIsOCC0H-C2infYgwm8SWW).

-## 📚 About the Course
+## 📚 About the Courses

 The **"Java Completo"** and **Maratona Java** courses are a comprehensive guide to Java programming, covering topics from beginner to advanced levels.
 It emphasizes Object-Oriented Programming (OOP) and practical projects to build a solid foundation in Java development.
 The courses are designed for students, professionals, and enthusiasts who want to learn Java for academic or professional purposes.